Superar/POCA/Codebook/learning-and-personal-development-support.md

-# 🧑🏫 Learning and Personal Development Support
+# 👨‍🏫Learning and Personal Development Support

 ### Tools that can help artists, whether they be teachers or students, in research, content creation, exercises, time management, and evaluation in an educational context.